DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 things to include in messages are:

 * The name of the next blueprint to apply and when to run it
-* Whether quickfort orders should be run for an upcoming step
+* Whether quickfort orders could be run for an upcoming step
 * Any manual actions that have to happen, like assigning minecarts to hauling routes or pasturing animals after creating zones